Table of Contents

 Understanding Osteoporosis

-Before delving into the details, let’s briefly understand what is osteoporosis.
+Before delving into the details, let’s briefly understand what osteoporosis is.

 The definition of osteoporosis translates to “porous bones,” indicating bones that have lost their density and strength, making them prone to fractures.